stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

 Figures to Include:
-- map of resilience by traditional authority in 2010, analagous to figure 4 of the original study
+- map of resilience by traditional authority in 2010, analogous to figure 4 of the original study

 ![Adaptive Capacity](./results/maps/ac_2010.png)